Are We All Angels: Composition

 Are We All Angels has been described as alternative rock, grunge, pop-punk, and hardcore punk.
 The album continues Scowl's departure from their hardcore punk roots established on Psychic Dance Routine and displays a broader range of influences and styles, including emo, shoegaze, indie rock, and riot grrrl.
-Moss predominately uses clean singing alongside screaming, and often alternates between styles during songs.
+Moss predominantly uses clean singing alongside screaming, and often alternates between styles during songs.
 The album's lyrics deal with topics such as grief, alienation, abuse, relationships, self-perception, and systems of control such as gaslighting, governments and capitalism.
 They also address Scowl's newfound fame and relationship with the hardcore community, though were not intended as a response to their critics.
 Paula Mejula of NPR described the lyrics as "body horror-imbued".
 Julie River of New Noise Magazine said the lyrics became more "poetic and figurative" after "Not Hell, Not Heaven".
 In an interview with The Fader, Moss said that the album's title was intended to highlight people's lack of control over their narrative in both a personal and socio-political context and that "nobody is a perfect victim"; its lack of a question mark was meant to keep it open ended.